prtkgpt/questdb.io/docs/get-started/docker.md

 ---
 title: Get started with QuestDB via Docker
 sidebar_label: Docker
-description:
-  Guide showing how to use QuestDB with Docker.
+description: Guide showing how to use QuestDB with Docker.
 This also covers how to import data as well as persistence.
+tags: [docker, questdb, tutorial, docs]

 ---

 QuestDB has images for both Linux/macOS and Windows on